Bare Substance

 The standard Catholic claim is familiar: the substance of bread and wine ceases, and the substance of Christ’s body and blood becomes present, while the accidents (taste, color, quantity, extension, texture, etc.) of bread and wine remain.
 Catholic theologians typically insist this is a miracle and therefore not subject to ordinary expectations.
 But that response, while rhetorically forceful, does not settle the philosophical question.
 A miracle can transcend nature without violating logic.
 So the relevant question is not, “Can God do the extraordinary?”
 The question is: What exactly is being claimed, and does the metaphysical language being used retain stable meaning under the claim being made?

-The answer, I would argue, is that the doctrine introduces a “bare substance” account that empties substance of its classical explanatory role and risks collapsing into a empty theological terms draped in Aristotelian garble.
+The answer, I would argue, is that the doctrine introduces a “bare substance” account that empties substance of its classical explanatory role and risks collapsing into an empty theological terms draped in Aristotelian garble.

 In the classical Aristotelian-Thomistic framework, substance is not just a hidden “real thing” behind appearances.
 It does real metaphysical work.
 Substance is what grounds:

-- the unity of a thing (why these accidents belong to one thing rather than being a loose collection),
+• the unity of a thing (why these accidents belong to one thing rather than being a loose collection),

-- the inherence of accidents (what the accidents are of),
+• the inherence of accidents (what the accidents are of),

-- the identity and persistence of the thing through change,
+• the identity and persistence of the thing through change,

-- and the nature/powers of the thing (why it behaves as the kind of thing it is).
+• and the nature/powers of the thing (why it behaves as the kind of thing it is).

 In other words, substance is not an invisible sticker placed behind the object.
 It is the ontological principle that makes the object the kind of thing it is, and therefore helps explain why it has the accidents and operations it has.